foxdonut/meiosis/docs/lessons/router-examples.md

 ```

 #### Forbidding access to a page if the user is not logged in

+In the example, there is a Settings page that is only allowed access to users who are logged in.
+Of
+course, in a real-world application, that page would not be shown at all when the user is not logged
+in.
+Even in that case, however, it would be possible for a user to manually type in the URL that
+leads to the Settings page.
+Thus, we need to verify that the user is logged in before displaying the
+Settings page.

+To accomplish this, we use a service that changes the route to the Login page.
+We pass `true` as the
+third argument to `router.toRoute` in order to **replace** the route in the browser history, instead
+of appending.
+That way, the URL to the Settings page will be replaced by that of the Login page in
+the browser history.

+As a bonus, we add a message to the login application state so that it can be displayed on the Login
+page.

 ```js
 export const service = {